ottman/policies/Privacy.md

 ### Privacy Policy Changes

 Although most changes are likely to be minor, Minds may change its Privacy Policy from time to time, and in Minds’ sole discretion.
 Minds encourages visitors to frequently check this page for any changes to its Privacy Policy.
 If you have a Minds.com account, you should also check your account’s dashboard for alerts to these changes.
 Your continued use of this site after any change in this Privacy Policy will constitute your acceptance of such change.

+### Third party applications

+Minds offers certain services utilizing third parties.
+Users are not required to utilize these services in order to operate Minds.com.
+None of the third par